ststefa/terrasplunk/README.md

 - Create shared resources first:
     - `cd shared`
+    - `terraform workspace new production`
     - Work through shared/README.md for required manual network setup
-    - `terraform workspace new production`
-    - `terraform workspace select production`
     - `terraform init`
-    - `terraform refresh`
     - `terraform plan`
     - `terraform apply`
 - Create any stage
+    - `cd stages/<any>`
     - `terraform workspace new production`
-    - `terraform workspace select production`
-    - `cd stages/<any>`
     - `terraform init`
-    - `terraform refresh`
     - `terraform plan`
     - `terraform apply`

 Don't break stuff on the production tenant!
 Feel free to break everything on the test tenant.
 I.e. do not just yet create the terraform production workspace until you know what you're doing.
 As long as you stick with the default terraform workspace you can only break things on the test tenant.
 This is fine.

 As an additional security net you should use different credentials on the test and prod tenant.
-This will safe you from accidentally using the wrong workspace.
+This will safe you from accidentally using the wrong workspace / wrong tenant.

 # Provisioning